 - Serve humbly.
 This goes hand in hand with consistency, but there’s no better way to show your love and support than by offering up your time and talent to serve those who feel unloved and unworthy.
 Depending on your talents, this could be: cooking a meal and inviting them over for dinner (or, if they can’t get out of their bed, delivering food straight to their bed!), doing their laundry for them, or simply sending a bouquet of flowers or a heart-felt, hand-written letter to their house.

-What if YOU are the one who is suffering from depression?
+What if YOU are the one suffering from depression?

 Did you know that your school has a Counseling and Psychological Services?
 Please, take advantage of it and get help if needed.
 Don’t minimize your pains and don’t silence your feelings.
-Not only are you doing yourself a favor, but you’re actually helping the millions of others who share your same struggles and you’re also breaking the social stigma by vocalizing your problems which aren’t unique to you.
+Not only are you doing yourself a favor, but you’re actually helping others by breaking the social stigma associated with mental disorders.
+Be brave and vocalize your problems, as they aren’t unique to you!